 Goals.
-Applicants should describe the program's intent to change, reduce, or eliminate the need noted in the previous section and outline the project's goals.
+Applicants should describe the program's intent to change, reduce, or eliminate the problem noted in the previous section and outline the project's goals.

 Program objectives.
-Applicants should explain how the training and technical assistance program will accomplish its goals.
+Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
-They should be clearly linked to the need identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: providing training and technical assistance to juvenile probation/parole agencies on best practices; assisting grantees on family engagement strategies; training community supervision staff on trauma-informed care.)
+They should be clearly linked to the problem identified in the preceding section and measurable.